slack-samples/deno-simple-survey/README.md

 store sensitive, app-specific variables that are determined by the environment being used.

-From your new GitHub app's dashboard, copy the **Client ID** and paste it as the value for `GITHUB_CLIENT_ID` in the `.env` file.
-This value will be used in `external_auth/github_provider.ts` – the custom OAuth2 provider definition for this GitHub app.
+From your new Google project's dashboard, copy the **Client ID** and paste it as the value for `GOOGLE_CLIENT_ID` in the `.env` file.
+This value will be used in `external_auth/google_provider.ts` – the custom OAuth2 provider definition for this Google project.

 Once complete, use `slack run` or `slack deploy` to update your local or hosted app!